Tampa Tarpons: Ballpark

 As part of a deal with the city of Tampa, the Tampa Sports Authority agreed to publicly finance a new ballpark for the New York Yankees to use during spring training and the Tampa Yankees to use during the summer.
 Legends Field has the same dimensions as Yankee Stadium and includes some design elements of the previous ballpark in the Bronx.
 The Tampa Yankees played their first two seasons (1994 and 1995) at Red McEwen Field on the campus of the University of South Florida while their permanent home was under construction.
 In 1996, the New York Yankees held spring training at newly completed Legends Field, moving from their long-time spring facilities at Fort Lauderdale, and the Tampa Yankees played at the new ballpark that summer.
 In 2008, Legends Field was renamed in honor of ailing long-time Yankees owner George Steinbrenner, who lived in Tampa.

 Steinbrenner Field has a baseball capacity of about 11,000 and is located across Dale Mabry Highway from the Tampa Bay Buccaneers' home of Raymond James Stadium.
 The facility has an adjacent parking lot that is sufficient for most minor league crowds, and a pedestrian bridge allows for spring training attendees to park at the football stadium's much larger parking area and safely cross the busy highway to Steinbrenner Field.

+In 2025, the Tampa Bay Rays played at Steinbrenner Field due to damage to Tropicana Field from Hurricane Milton.
+As a result, the Tarpons played their home games at Community Field at GMS Field, a smaller practice field adjacent to Steinbrenner Field, with a capacity of 1,000.